artis3n/course-vault-github-oidc/README.md

 - Customize the `bound_claims` of a Vault role to provide fine-grained access control across workflows
 - Create a workflow that can only retrieve secrets when triggered by a pull request
 - Create a workflow that can only retrieve secrets when triggered by a push to the `main` branch
-- Create jobs in a workflow that can only retrieve secrets when assigned to a specific GitHub Environment
+- Create jobs in a workflow that can only retrieve secrets when assigned to a specific GitHub Environment, and can't access each other's secrets

 Remember that configuring Vault roles should typically happen separately from consuming secrets, so you'll likely want to create a separate workflow that creates Vault roles.
 However, for the sake of this course, we've configured Vault roles in the same workflows that consumed secrets.